firepicaso/RWD_Portfolio/README.md

 - [📝 License](#license)

-# 📖 FireBorne Entertainment <a name="about-project"></a>
+# 📖 FirePicaso <a name="about-project"></a>

-This is a home page for FireBorne Entertainment.
-We are making exciting AR/VR experiences.
+This is a portfolio page for FirePicaso.

 ## 🛠 Built With <a name="built-with"></a>

 - HTML
-- CSS
+- CSS Flexbox
+- Figma Templates

 ### Tech Stack <a name="tech-stack"></a>